By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Optional: Mexican Spice Blend, to taste

 Slice avocados in half, scoop flesh out with a spoon and put it into a bowl.
-Add a tablespoon or two of flavored olive oil – jalapeño-garlic is a favorite in my house, but garlic, lemon, jalapeño, and blood orange also are great.
+Add a tablespoon or two of flavored olive oil – jalapeño-garlic is a favorite in my house, but garlic and lemon also are great.
 Mash with a fork until smooth and creamy.
 Season with a little natural salt and optional Mexican Spice Blend.
+Add optional squeeze of lime or lemon juice if you like.
 Serve in a small bowl and use carrot sticks, cucumber slices, bell pepper sticks, or almond flour-based crackers instead of chips.

 Dreher M, Davenport AJ.
 Hass Avocado Composition and Potential Health Effects.
 Crit Rev Food Sci Nutr.
 2013 May; 53(7): 738–750.